 The Car Connection Ram ProMaster City Overview

-The Ram ProMaster City arrived on the scene for 2015 as a light-duty, city-oriented commercial van—but not is all what it seems for this practical little hauler.
+The Ram ProMaster City arrived on the scene for 2015 as a light-duty, city-oriented commercial van.

-The Ram ProMaster City is available for 2017 in a quartet of configurations: Tradesman, Tradesman SLT, Wagon, and SLT Wagon.
+The Ram ProMaster City is available for 2018 in a quartet of configurations: Tradesman, Tradesman SLT, Wagon, and SLT Wagon.
+They're mostly unchanged other than the addition of a rearview camera as standard equipment this year.

 The ProMaster City joins a class of vans like the Chevrolet City Express, Nissan NV200, and Ford Transit Connect that combine some small-car underpinnings with the stouter chassis, cargo box, and hauling capacity that’s needed in a light-duty, city-oriented compact van.